Skip to Content

 adding bakers twine

-Step 5: To personalize the Christmas ornaments, I used a wooden letter initial for each of my sons.
+Step 5: I used a wooden letter initial for each of my sons to personalise the Christmas ornaments.
 And I coloured the letters with Sharpies to match the velvet ribbon.

 Colouring personalized letter